lightfeed/extractor/README.md

 ```

 The `-t` flag uses pattern matching, so you can be as specific or general as needed to select the tests you want to run.

+## Support

+If you need direct assistance with your implementation:
+- Email us at support@lightfeed.ai
+- Open an issue in this repository
+- Post your question in our [Discord community](https://discord.gg/txZ2s4pgQJ)

 ## License